thoughtcroft/zensana/README.md

 # Zensana

-This gem provides acces to the Asana API and ZenDesk Ticket Import API for the purpose of turning Tasks from Asana Projects into ZenDesk tickets.
+This gem provides access to the Asana API and ZenDesk Ticket Import API for the purpose of importing tasks from Asana Projects into ZenDesk tickets.

 ## Installation